 Yes.
-Tours departing from the Knik River Valley base have transfers available from select Anchorage locations for $49 per person round trip for our 10:15 am, 12:30 pm and 4:30 pm departure times.
+Tours departing from the Knik River Valley base have transfers available from select Anchorage locations for $49 per person round trip for our 10:15 am and 12:30 pm departure times.

-Pickup hotels are: Lakefront Hotel (airport area), Hyatt House (mid-town area), plus the following downtown hotels: Quality Suites, Clarion Suites, Comfort Inn, Hilton, Westmark, Captain Cook, Marriott, Sheraton hotels, plus the log cabin visitor center on 4th Avenue in downtown.
+Pickup hotels are: Dimond Center Hotel, The Lakefront Hotel (airport area), Hyatt House (mid-town area), plus the following downtown hotels: Quality Suites, Clarion Suites, Comfort Inn Ship Creek, Hilton, Westmark, Captain Cook, Marriott, Sheraton hotels, plus the log cabin visitor center on 4th Avenue in downtown.

 We cannot pick up from other hotels, B&B’s or Air B&B’s, but you should never be more than a few minutes away from any of our available pickup locations.
 Please don’t hesitate to ask us if you need help.